 In the confines of Sweet Silence, Metallica didn’t so much make Master Of Puppets as construct it.
 The band experimented with playing tape backwards, an effect that can be heard on the ominous swells that open Damage Inc., the album’s closing track.
 Flemming remembers being impressed by the technical strides the group had taken since recording Ride The Lightning, in particular the advancement of the much-derided Lars Ulrich.
 On rhythm guitar, the proficiency and precision of James Hetfield left the producer spellbound.
 Each of the songs on Master Of Puppets features at least six identical guitar parts, overlaid so as to thicken the album’s sound.
 Each of these was recorded afresh, rather than overdubbing one part numerous times, as is the norm.

 “I’ve never seen anything like that since, and neither do I expect to,” said the producer.

 As the album neared its completion, and with the bassist’s work done, Cliff Burton departed Copenhagen early in order to return to a home life that he keenly missed.
 Inevitably, the last member of Metallica to depart his post was Lars Ulrich, who stayed in Denmark until December 27 so as to oversee the record’s final overdubs.

 The band spent their summer touring as special guests to Ozzy Osbourne on the singer’s Ultimate Sin U.S. tour.
-After six months on the road, the band were gathered together by co-manager Cliff Burnstein in their dressing at the Coliseum in Hampton, Virginia.
-Burnstein had news for them that he delivered in a direct manner.
+After six months on the road, they were gathered together by co-manager Cliff Burnstein in their dressing at the Coliseum in Hampton, Virginia.
+Cliff had news for them that he delivered in a direct manner.
 His charges had earned enough money that each of them could now afford to buy a house…